alexharri/website/posts/canvas-to-ascii.md

 \left[\, \begin{matrix} 1.00 \\ 0.66 \end{matrix} \,\right]
 \end{gathered}$$</p>

-We can now find the closest characters using these sampling vectors as 2D input coordinates.
+I'll call these vectors, sampled from the image that we're rendering as ASCII, "sampling vectors".
+A sampling vector is calculated for each cell in the grid.

-Let's see what that mapping looks like on our plot from before.
-I'll color the input coordinates blue and label them C0, C1 and C2:
+Anyway, we can use these sampling vectors to find the best matching ASCII character.
+Let's see what that looks like on our 2D plot -- I'll label the sampling vectors (from left to right) C0, C1 and C2:

 <CharacterPlot highlight="P$" inputPoints={[
   { vector: [0.33, 0], label: "C0" },